5 things to do this week in Central Lancashire & Fylde Coast

-5 things to do this week in Central Lancashire & Fylde Coast inc May Bank Holiday plans
+5 things to do this week in Central Lancashire & Fylde Coast inc some star-studded & unusual shows

 and on Freeview 262 or Freely 565